 Who is behind the development of IFAN?

-The development of IFAN is co-ordinated by founder Seb Mayfield and Steph Ellis (formerly a project manager at Oxfam GB), with support and guidance from these steering group members:
+The development of IFAN is co-ordinated by founder Seb Mayfield and Steph Ellis, who are supported by IFAN's Trustees:

 Liev Cherry – Bow Food Bank